mihoadie/React_Food_Order_App/README.md

 - using forwardRef (React.forwardRef(props, ref) =>{ }) to catch inputs and ref.current.value from another components = conf /src/components/Meals/MealItemForm.js in association with /src/UI/Input.js
 - managing numbers with .toFixed(2) method for example
 - managing Arrays: .concat() method as an alternative to .push() methods // and also .filter(()=>{}) and .findIndex(()=>{}) methods
+- managing simple GET and POST fetching though firebase realtime data Base.
+Mandatory Improvments not achieved yet: declaring global URL and using reducers to manage fetches . not processed at that time.

 # INSTALL PROJECT